Managed IT

 Onsite staff can easily transition from a mobile phone to a desktop computer with the press of a button.

 The ability to organize call groups and paging groups, chat with teammates through a web portal or set up dedicated number-based conference calls makes collaboration simple.
-A UCaaS solution is as much about opening up communication channels for every employee in an organization as it is getting a shiny new messenger platform.
-Whether it’s easier cross-department communication or making employees in the field a platform to take with them in their pocket; its uses are pervasive.
+Whether it’s easier cross-department communication or giving employees in the field a platform they can take with them in their pocket, its uses are pervasive.

 Benefits of Utilizing a UCaaS Solution